 Charles joined Watsi on September 9th, 2014.
-Five years ago, Charles became the 304th member to automatically support a new Watsi patient every month.
-Since then, 5,493 more people have become monthly donors!
-Charles' most recent donation traveled 8,800 miles to support Korb, a mother-of-two from Cambodia, to fund a mastoidectomy ear surgery.
+Eight years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Charles' most recent donation traveled 8,700 miles to support Alisa, a 2-week-old baby girl from Tanzania, to fund clubfoot repair surgery.